CleanestMink126/DSA-19-Dev/datastructures/day01/README.md

 ## Resources

-- Think Data Structures is available [here](http://greenteapress.com/thinkdast/thinkdast.pdf), or on the Google Drive.
+- Think Data Structures is available [here](http://greenteapress.com/thinkdast/thinkdast.pdf).
 - If you're having trouble understanding the implementations or runtimes of your `MyArrayList` methods, read **3.1, 3.2, 3.3**.
 (Think Data Structures' `ArrayList` stores data of type `E`.
 In our implementation, our `ArrayList` stores data of type `Cow`.
 For the most part, in the functions you can simply replace `E` with `Cow`).
 - [This](https://www.unf.edu/~wkloster/3540/wiki_book2.pdf#page=20) PDF has a great 2-page explanation of amortized analysis.
-- Our slides on arraylists are [here](https://drive.google.com/open?id=1x8qdI2GksyVpM0_fHHGxJQPM5nlPsmSeHLth2OoBSwM)
+- Our slides on arraylists are [here](https://docs.google.com/presentation/d/1GpCpt52tKbWvFCEuA0-7JGRquXoiqopMhWY68WLiRHE/edit?usp=sharing)

 ## `MyArrayList`